exercism/clojure-analyzer/README.md

 ## Copyright

-All content in this repository is Copyright to Exercism and licenced under MIT.
+All content in this repository is Copyright to Exercism and licensed under MIT.